notifhy/frontend/privacy.md

 *   **You** means the individual accessing or using the Service, or other legal entity on behalf of which such individual is accessing or using the Service, as applicable.

-### Data Collected
+### Data Collection
+I aim to inform this Application's users of what data this Service uses and/or collects.
+This data may be Personal Data or Non-Personal Data.

-Information including but not limited to the following may be collected when You run a command or thereby use the Services that this Application provides:
+The following may be collected when You run a command for the purposes of logging as described below:
+  - Server information
-  - Channel configuration
+    - Server Id
-    - This includes but is not limited to permissions
-  - Server configuration
+    - Server name
-    - This includes but is not limited to the name, Id, owner name, and owner Id.
+    - Owner Id
+    - Owner name
+    - Member count
   - Username

+The following are collected when you use the notification function that this Application provides:
+  - Hypixel
+    - Game type
+    - Game mode
+    - Game map
+    - Language
+    - Last reward claimed
+    - Last login
+    - Last logout
+    - Minecraft version
+    - Online status
+    - Reward streak
+    - Total daily rewards
+    - Total rewards

-Other potentially identifiable information including the following are not intentionally collected or knowingly stored:
+Other potentially identifiable or sensitive information including the following are not intentionally collected or knowingly stored:
-  - Guild members, excluding the total count and the member executing the command, if any
-  - Messages
   - Guild member presences
+  - Guild members, excluding the executor of a command, if any
+  - Messages not sent by the Application
   - Roles

+### Data Usage
+This data is used for the following functions:
+  - Sending notifications to you
+    - The data is compared to the last API check and provides notificatiosn accordingly
+  - Logging for the purpose of debugging errors or removing malicious users
+    -

 ### Security
 I value your trust in providing your information and as such, I strive to use commercially acceptable means of protecting it.
 However, no method of transmission over the internet or method of electronic storage is 100% secure and reliable, so I cannot guarantee its absolute security.